SandyLdn/SandyLdn/README.md

   - Final semester group project demonstrating Python Scripting, Automation and Collaboration skills
   - Built a network port scanner that tested if named ports were open
   - Enhanced Project Management skills satisfying a provided rubric of requirements
-  - Affirmed effective collaboration and communicatio skills, ensuring aligned understanding, resolving any doubts and queries respectfully and quickly
+  - Amplified effective collaboration and communication skills, ensuring aligned understanding, resolving any doubts and queries respectfully and quickly
   - Grade A

 <!---<h2>Target Roles:</h2>